 A scoliosis diagnosis doesn’t have to mean giving up the activities you enjoy!
 Collisions sports and those with highly repetitive motions are more risky when it comes to spinal trauma, but a doctor or physical therapist with expertise in scoliosis can help you assess your case specifically.
 Swimming, road biking, dance, yoga, short distance hiking and running, and low-impact exercises and activities are all good options!
 Learn more in our big list of scoliosis workout question and answers.

 Because scoliosis back pain is closely tied to back muscles, stretching is a great place to start.
 Many stretches are performed simply standing, sitting or on the floor.
 We’ve also outlined six back exercises for scoliosis that help promote good spinal health.
 The most effective exercise program for your scoliosis will be one that’s developed with a medical professional who understands your curve, posture, muscle tone and the other specifics of your case.
+See our podcast episode about exercises for scoliosis.

 Get started with a doctor-approved exercise routine: